NVIDIA/cuda-quantum/docs/sphinx/using/providers.rst

 .. code:: bash

-    nvq++ --qpu ionq src.cpp ...
+    nvq++ --target ionq src.cpp ...

 In Python, this can be specified with

 .. code:: python

     cudaq.set_target('ionq')

+Export your `IonQ API key https://cloud.ionq.com/`_ to an environment variable, :code:`IONQ_API_KEY`, to authenticate.

 Hardware Backend
 ++++++++++++++++++++++++++++++++++